Rylee9951/Coin-Cloud-Angular-Dev-Test-Boiler-Plate/README.md

 Using NgRX(State management) use api call https://api.1inch.io/v5.0/1/tokens (There is API Key needed) to receive List of tokens available for swap.
 Display this list of tokens and their logo.
-Use flex or grid to display 4 tokens in each row of cards below Displayed name and profile button - Token Logo on top and Token Symbol below Logo.
+Use flex or grid to display 4 tokens(on fullscreen) in each row of cards below Displayed name and profile button - Token Logo on top and Token Symbol below Logo.
+Make it Responsive
 ## 5 - There is no design given but make it look good

 ## 6 - When done send us your Repository